Elfenreigen/UniChest/readme.md

 - `--aws_output_dir` is the path of the checkpoint
 - `--test_data` is dataset name
-- `--save_result_dir` is path to save ground truth and prediction results
+- `--save_result_dir` is the path to save ground truth and prediction results

 <!--